I&W in Hyderabad, India

 About us

-We are a couple in the mid-fifties and are going to live for two years in Hyderabad, India.
+We are a couple from Switzerland at the end of our fifties and are living for a bit more than two years in Hyderabad, India.

 Who We Are